Wouldn’t it be great if trades were free?

 - Taxes on any increases in the value of your investments

-- Perhaps an administrative or a setup fee that folks may get charged in a workplace-provided 401(k)
+- An administrative or a setup fee for a workplace-provided 401(k)

 - Investment fees which could be mutual fund fees, exchange-traded fund (ETF) expense ratios, or the hilariously-high fees of private equity and hedge funds

 Usually, you’ll see these fees listed as a line item on your regular account statement.
-You see – in 12 point font – exactly what you are paying for.
+You see exactly what you are paying for.